 Religious Education Congress

-1962 — At a planning meeting for the CCD "Institute” are Timothy Brunet (from left), Janet Murphy, Father Leland Boyer and Arthur Holzman.
-1962 — The Institute at Immaculate Heart College saw classrooms packed with catechists.
-1967 — More than 7,000 people jammed the International Airport Hotel (near Los Angeles International Airport) for the 1967 Congress.
-1969 — Beds and TV sets were moved aside in hotel rooms to make room for speakers and catechists.
-1970 — Prior to the first Congress at the Anaheim Convention Center, building officials worried that the Anaheim Room (pictured) and other venues would be empty.
-1975 — With the theme of "Praise, Pilgrim & Rejoice," the Religious Education Congress ended its three days in Anaheim, California, with a Liturgy which invited all participants of the weekend to share and celebrate.
+1962 – At a planning meeting for the seventh CCD Institute are (from left) Timothy Brunet, Janet Murphy, Father Leland Boyer and Arthur Holzman.
+1962 – The Institute at Immaculate Heart College saw classrooms packed with catechists.
+1967 – More than 7,000 people jammed the International Airport Hotel (near Los Angeles International Airport) for the 1967 Congress.
+1969 – Beds and TV sets were removed in some of the hotel rooms at the LAX-area International Airport Hotel to make space for speakers and catechists.
+Note the mirror still on the wall behind the screen and chalkboard.
+1970 – The annual Confraternity of Catholic Doctrine Congress moves to the Anaheim Convention Center.
+Prior to the event, building officials worried that the Anaheim Room (pictured) and other venues would be empty.
+1975 – With the theme of "Praise, Pilgrim & Rejoice," the Religious Education Congress ended its three days in Anaheim, California, with a Liturgy that invited all participants of the weekend to share and celebrate.

-1979 — Los Angeles Cardinal Timothy Manning met with some of the students on Youth Day, the prelude to the Religious Education Congress.
-Youth Day, open to all high school students, is always well attended.
+1979 – Los Angeles Cardinal Timothy Manning meets with students on Youth Day.
+Thursday of Congress is dedicated to high school students and is always well attended.

 Copyrighted photos courtesy of The Tidings, Archdiocesan paper of Los Angeles

 • REVIEWS Index -- See what's been written about Congress!